chindraba-work/AoC-2019/README.md

 Unlike other repos I produce, this will not use [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 It seems pointless to do so.
 Rather changes will be tracked based on the "Day" of the challenge they come from.
 Hopefully, by day 25, the code for day 1 will still work.

+The "version" numbers in the files indicate the "day" for which the code was built, or last modified, and the year of the challenge.
+As this is the first challenge I've done, I started with version 0.01.01.
+Having decided that I will probably try the older ones as well, I've switched, retroactively, the versions to be 0.19.01, for Day 1 of 2019 challenge.
+Since the Advent of Code challenges only go back to 2015 and I will likely not live to work on a challenge in 2100, that should cover any years which I work on.
+Of course being "Advent" the day will always be from 1 to 25 inclusive.

 ~~To run these scripts locally, the current directory needs to be in the `@INC` list, which was the default, but has been changed for security concerns.
 That change can be reversed by using the Bash command `export PERL_USE_UNSAFE_INC=1`, or by adding the line `use lib "."` to the main launching Perl file.
 Of course, the safe choice is to add the directories from the repo to your `site_perl` directory.
 That's a good option for my development, not so good for someone wanting to test my code.~~

 Day Two involves creating a computer to run "Intcode" programs.
 This will be a long project for me as I'm not trying to gain points, but want to have fun.
 This "computer" ought to be a nice challenge if done right.